Atmosphere of Jupiter: Chemical composition

 The composition of Jupiter's atmosphere is similar to that of the planet as a whole.
 Jupiter's atmosphere is the most comprehensively understood of those of all the giant planets because it was observed directly by the Galileo atmospheric probe when it entered the Jovian atmosphere on December 7, 1995.
 Other sources of information about Jupiter's atmospheric composition include the Infrared Space Observatory (ISO), the Galileo and Cassini orbiters, and Earth-based observations.

-The two main constituents of the Jovian atmosphere are molecular hydrogen (H_{2}) and helium.
-The helium abundance is 0.157 ± 0.004 relative to molecular hydrogen by number of molecules, and its mass fraction is 0.234 ± 0.005, which is slightly lower than the Solar System's primordial value.
+The two main constituents of the Jovian atmosphere are molecular hydrogen (H2) and helium.
+The helium abundance is 0.157±0.004 relative to molecular hydrogen by number of molecules, and its mass fraction is 0.234±0.005, which is slightly lower than the Solar System's primordial value.
 The reason for this low abundance is not entirely understood, but some of the helium may have condensed into the core of Jupiter.
 This condensation is likely to be in the form of helium rain: as hydrogen turns into the metallic state at depths of more than 10,000 km, helium separates from it forming droplets which, being denser than the metallic hydrogen, descend towards the core.
 This can also explain the severe depletion of neon (see Table), an element that easily dissolves in helium droplets and would be transported in them towards the core as well.